rossberg/camp/README.txt

 The only nuisance is that persistance has to be implemented manually.
 Thus the `Bin` module.
-Fortunately, that's fast enough to savely blast out the whole database to disk every 30 seconds in a background thread.
+Fortunately, that's fast enough to savely blast out the whole database to disk frequently in a background thread.

 4.3 Graphics and Audio